 5. If required, an entry into the risk registry is made.

-Which services already have Generative AI features available?
+Which services already have AI features available?

 Adobe Firefly Logo